Fertility Evaluations for Women

 When the Results Are In

 Sometimes a couple tests “normal” for their fertility evaluations, yet still experiences difficulty conceiving or sustaining a pregnancy.
-When this is the case, we look for more answers from:
+A completely normal workup results in the diagnosis of unexplained infertility.
+When this is the case, we consider looking for more answers from: